mkisantal/mindenedzo/README.md

  ### Installation

- The solution relies on Tesseract for OCR, this software and its python bindings has to be installed first.
+ The solution relies PIL for image loading, and on Tesseract for OCR. this software and its python bindings has to be installed.
  ```
  sudo apt install tesseract-ocr
  pip install pytesseract
+ pip install pillow
  ```

 ### Running the solution and tests